The Carnivore Diet: Benefits, Risks & How to Follow

 Brian suffered from psoriasis and psoriatic arthritis.
 He tried paleo and keto with limited success.
 After switching to the carnivore diet, he saw vast improvement within weeks.

 His energy levels improved and stabilized, pain in his joints decreased (so much that he was able to take up guitar and martial arts), and his skin cleared up.
 He even lost weight.
-Occasionally, he experiments by reintroducing a food into his diet to see how his body responds.
+Occasionally, he experiments by reintroducing a portion of food into his diet to see how his body responds.

 Watch the full interview: